Scuba diving inAmed

-- Enjoy a drift dive around the headland of Jemuluk Bay
+- Experience drift diving around the headland of Amed’s Jemuluk Bay

-- Hire a jekung and dive Gili Selang
+- Hire a jukung and go diving at the beautiful Gili Selang

-- Watch the sun go down behind Bali’s volcanoes
+- Watch dramatic sunsets behind Bali’s impressive volcanoes

 The many bays along the coastline are sheltered from the strong currents of the Lombok Strait but still have some great diving on offer.
 Compared to the dive sites of Padangbai and Candidasa, conditions are normally a little easier, the water is warmer and clearer and access much simpler - several sites are reached simply by walking off the beach.
 The marine life is still very rich and there are some beautiful reefs at sites such as at Gili Selang and Lipah and a classic drift dive around the headland at Jemeluk Bay.